Yeonon-Wyy/Cpp_primer_result/Chapter15/README.md

 	Finsh 15.6 and 15.7
 	This part maybe diffcult to understand.So I cost much time.( Despite this,I still can't understand it powerfuly)

+### *2017-5-15*
+	Finsh this chapter
+	Note : Query class is very interesting,could try to finish it as book.